 Clients facing a divorce with community property, debt, child support, spousal support (alimony), and child custody and visitation should anticipate paying more in attorney's fees compared to a client needing representation on a paternity case addressing child support along with child custody and visitation.
 However, there are circumstances where the divorce case doesn't consume a lot of hours due to an agreement between the parties, and a paternity case ends up costing more if one of the parents is unreasonable and intensely litigates child custody.

 The law office offers limited scope representation in certain circumstances when a client is unable to afford a fully-retained attorney.
 There are some cases where limited scope representation is inappropriate, and the attorney will not accept limited scope representation.
 Clients may hire an attorney to represent him or herself at a specific court date.
-The attorney will generally charge a flat-fee of approximately $700.00 per day to represent the client at one specific court hearing.
+The attorney will generally charge a flat-fee of approximately a couple hours of preparation time and court time to represent the client at one specific court hearing on cases that are not complex.
 This flat-fee could range in price depending on the legal issue or issues that need to be litigated.
 Also, the attorney will charge more to appear at certain courthouses even if the legal issues are straight-forward due to the length of time an attorney can spend at courthouses on simple matters.
 Some courts are just slow in processing cases for the day in our experience.
 The attorney will not necessarily handle pro bono cases from individuals that call the office directly.
 Rather, if the attorney handles a pro bono appearance, the client will be referred from a legal aid-type of organization.